aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

     // Adds some text to the row 1 cell 1 table[0, 0].TextFrame.Text = "Row 1 Cell 1";

-    // Add some text to the row 1 cell 2 table[1, 0].TextFrame.Text = "Row 1 Cell 2";
+    // Adds some text to the row 1 cell 2 table[1, 0].TextFrame.Text = "Row 1 Cell 2";

     // Clones Row 1 at the end of table